Eterna1/puszek-rootkit/README.md

 when password is sent in request - it's written additionally to /etc/passwords[FILE_SUFFIX]
 4. rootkit module is invisible in 'lsmod' command, file /proc/modules, and directory /sys/module/
 5. unable to unload rootkit - rmmod: ERROR: Module rootkit is not currently loaded
-6. hiding TCP connection of hidden process
+6. hiding TCP connections of hidden processes

 ### default configuration:
 is in rootkit.c